 As of 2024, Tasmanian electrical generation is 100 percent renewable.
-The University of Tasmania Energy Strategic Plan 2018-2022 details further plans, such as reduction of unnecessary energy usage 200% Target (TRET) - Renewables | Tasmanian Government Department of State Growth Energy - Facilities and Operations | University of Tasmania

-5.4.
-Are sustainable building practices utilised for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-Yes, sustainable building practices are utilised for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable.

-Sustainable building practices are utilised for new buildings on the medical school campus, but most old buildings have not been retrofitted.

-Sustainable building practices are inadequately or incompletely implemented for new buildings.

-Sustainability is not considered in the construction of new buildings.
+The University of Tasmania Energy Strategic Plan 2018-2022 details further plans, such as reduction of unnecessary energy usage .
+200% Target (TRET) - Renewables | Tasmanian Government Department of State Growth Energy - Facilities and Operations | University of Tasmania 5.4.
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Yes, sustainable building practices are utilised for new buildings on the institution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points) Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points) Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point) Sustainability is not considered in the construction of new buildings.
+(0 points) Score Assigned:

-Sustainable building practices are utilised for new and old buildings in accordance with the University of Tasmania's own published green bond

-Green Bond - Sustainability | University of Tasmania

-5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public to or carpooling and these options are well-utilised by students.
-Alternatively, the campus loss not amenable to unsustainable forms of transportation by default.
-The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily ac or advertised.
-0 The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+Sustainable building practices are utilised for new and old buildings in accordance with the University of Tasmania's own published green bond.
+Green Bond - Sustainability | University of Tasmania 5.5.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points) The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point) The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points) Score Assigned:

-The University of Tasmania gives priority to pedestrians and encourages staff and students to take advantages of walking paths around campus.
-There are also bike tracks available, with electric scooters allowed, along with chargers for electric bikes and scooter on campus.
+The University of Tasmania gives priority to pedestrians and encourages staff and students to take advantage of walking paths around campus.
+There are also bike tracks available, with electric scooters allowed, along with chargers for electric bikes and scooters on campus.
 Carpooling is encouraged, and there are electric vehicle charging stations installed on multiple campuses, however this does not include the medical school (as parking is highly limited).
-The University also provides "Virtual transport" to reduce unnecessary travel - digital learning resources, telecommunication options for staff remote working and a range of videoconferencing options.

-Transport - Facilities and Operations | University of Tasmania

-5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+The University also provides "Virtual transport" to reduce unnecessary travel - digital learning resources, telecommunication options for staff remote working and a range of videoconferencing options Transport - Facilities and Operations | University of Tasmania 5.6.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points) The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point) There is no compost or recycling program at the institution.
+(0 points) Score Assigned: